line/promgen/CONTRIBUTING.md

 The Promgen repository has a Makefile with various commands to make development easier.
 You can see some of the commands by running `make help`

+If you are using an external database, you will want to create a `promgen` and `test_promgen` database before running bootstrap or `make migrate` and `make test` will fail.

 ```bash
 # If you need to install Python first, try using your system's package manager
 # Examples